top of page

 02 RESEARCH - COMPETITIVE ANALYSIS

-To better understand how players manage multiple entities through limited controls, I analyzed PIKMIN 4 (Nintendo) as a reference for intuitive tool interaction & Spatial cues in EWENIVERSE.
+To better understand how players manage multiple entities through limited controls, I analyzed Pikmin 4 as a reference for its intuitive tool system and use of spatial feedback.
+The game coordinates large groups of agents through in-world cues and contextual responses rather than heavy UI, making it a strong case study for designing clarity in real-time interaction.

 image 56.png